asmithasathya/clarify/README.md

-# clarify
+# Intent Stabilization for conversational AI Agents

-Research code and final report for **intent stabilization for ambiguous user requests via all-stage resampling**.
+Research code and final report for **intent stabilization for ambiguous user requests**.

 The project studies an inference-time wrapper that samples structured ambiguity, intent, and response-strategy hypotheses before answering.
 When the sampled state is unstable, the wrapper resamples the full stage bundle and asks a clarification question if uncertainty remains high.